 Italian brand Fizik always has a distinctive aesthetic and its new Clima X2 wet weather boot is a prime example.

 A stiffness rating of only 3 from the nylon reinforced base means they’re pliable enough for extended walking and excellent trail feedback.
 The cleat slots are also extended to allow the more rearward pedal position that gravity riders prefer.
-They’re noticeably soft and twisty when sprinting unless you use a big platform pedal so not the first choice for gravel/XC use.
-The stripped-back design means they’re 20 percent lighter than most of the competition and they dry fast too so they’re still great for more Enduro style autumn/spring/whenever it’s wet work.
+They’re noticeably soft and twisty when sprinting unless you use a big platform pedal, so unlikely to be the first choice for gravel/XC use.
+The stripped-back design means they’re 20 percent lighter than most of the competition and they dry fast too, making them great for more Enduro-style fall/spring/whenever it’s wet riding.

 The brand certainly isn't messing about with compromised power delivery, basing these boots on a triple-density carbon-reinforced sole with a stiffness rating of 12.
 While there’s no flex for walking, the sole does get toe studs and minimalist tread for short-run sections during winter races or CX sessions.